 Celebrating 200 Years of Salem’s Custom House

-2019 marks the 200th anniversary of the Custom House at Salem Maritime National Historic Site.
+2019 marked the 200th anniversary of the Custom House at Salem Maritime National Historic Site.
 A custom house has been collecting taxes for the Federal Government in Salem since 1649.
 During the Colonial period, Salem’s custom house supported the British government.
 Following the Revolutionary War and the establishment of the U.S. Customs Service in 1789, collections began to support the American government.

 The Old Custom House, located on Central and Essex Streets housed the Customs Service from its construction in 1805 to 1807, and later from 1813 to 1819 prior to the opening of the Derby Street Custom House.